Streamlining the Patient Onboarding Process

 • Large touch target

 To maintain consistency and support a responsive design, I built a design system with reusable components that adapt easily across screen sizes.
-This not only simplified the transition to responsive layouts but also improved development efficiency.
+This not only simplified the transition to responsive layouts but also improved development efficiency by 60%.

 “Hyeji absolutely transformed our health tech application.
 She was communicative, creative, and consistently met deadlines.
 Every team member from our CEO to developers loved working with her, and any company who hires her will see a clear ROI.”